Best Life Memory Care Approach

-The Green House Project developed the Best Life memory care program to help organizations support people living with dementia to live a rich and rewarding life.
+Best Life is a unique and holistic dementia care approach that helps people and organizations support those living with dementia to live rich and rewarding lives.

 A philosophy of culture change in which elders are seen as unique individuals, in the driver’s seat of their lives, each with a unique history, preferences and ability to exercise choice.